Haag's theorem: Physical / heuristic point of view

-As was already noticed by Haag in his original work, it is the vacuum polarization that lies at the core of Haag’s theorem.
-Any interacting quantum field (including non-interacting fields of different masses) is polarizing the vacuum, and as a consequence its vacuum state lies inside a renormalized Hilbert space $\;H_\text{renorm}\;$ that differs from the Hilbert space $\;H_\text{free}\;$ of the free field.
-Although an isomorphism could always be found that maps one Hilbert space into the other, Haag’s theorem implies that no such mapping could deliver unitarily equivalent representations of the corresponding canonical commutation relations, i.e. unambiguous physical results.
+As was already noticed by Haag in his original work, vacuum polarization lies at the core of Haag's theorem.
+Any interacting quantum field (or non-interacting fields of different masses) polarizes the vacuum, and as a consequence the vacuum state lies inside a renormalized Hilbert space $\;H_\text{renorm}\;$ that differs from the Hilbert space $\;H_\text{free}\;$ of the free field.
+Although an isomorphism could always be found that maps one Hilbert space into the other, Haag's theorem implies that no such mapping could deliver unitarily equivalent representations of the corresponding canonical commutation relations, i.e. unambiguous physical results.

 Work-arounds

-Among the assumptions that lead to Haag’s theorem is translation invariance of the system.
+Among the assumptions that lead to Haag's theorem is translation invariance of the system.
 Consequently, systems that can be set up inside a box with periodic boundary conditions or that interact with suitable external potentials escape the conclusions of the theorem.

-Haag (1958) and Ruelle (1962) have presented the Haag–Ruelle scattering theory, which deals with asymptotic free states and thereby serves to formalize some of the assumptions needed for the LSZ reduction formula.
+Haag (1958) and David Ruelle (1962) have presented the Haag–Ruelle scattering theory, which deals with asymptotic free states and thereby serves to formalize some of the assumptions needed for the LSZ reduction formula.
 These techniques, however, cannot be applied to massless particles and have unsolved issues with bound states.